gotlougit/savescreenshot/README.md

 Install extension, go to your Google Meet meeting, click on the camera, and select any option.
 It does seem to wait 1-2 minutes before taking the first screenshot but after that you will consistently get screenshots of your meeting in your Downloads folder, spaced 1 minute apart.
 To stop it from taking screenshots, close the window.

 Reloading the extension in ```about:debugging``` also stops it, so you may find that easier.

+## Bugs

+Check GitHub issues for the bugs

+## Roadmap

+- Custom timings for taking screenshots

+- Make the menu selection relevant

+- Select an element of the webpage to take screenshots of (like say, someone's screenshare)

+This is kind of inspired by how Firefox's native screenshot utility works

+- Better default settings